PetitCoinCoin/advent-of-code/2016/leaderboard.md

 I thought there would be a trick for day 18 - part 2.
 I tried to see if a pattern appeared among the 40k rows, but it does not look like it.
 So I'll stay with my bruteforce solution.

 Day 22 part 2 solved "manually" by looking at data.

+I'm glad I found this "double BFS" which allowed me to solve part 1 with reasonnable amount of run time.
+Part 2 is clearly not optimal, but less than 2 minutes is still fine!